danksky/watch-covid/README.md

 ## Scripts

 ### Run
-To run this blog locally:
+To run this project locally:

 ```console
 $ npm start